Our History

 The third President was Prof Leo Tan Wee Hin (1993 to 2013), who held various appointments such as Dean of Science at the National Institute of Education, Professor of Biological Sciences at the Nanyang Technological University, Director of the National Institute of Education, Director of Special Projects at the Faculty of Science in the National University of Singapore (NUS), and Professor of Biological Sciences at NUS during his tenure as President.

-The fifth and current President is Prof Lim Tit Meng (2019 -).
+The fifth President was Prof Lim Tit Meng (2019 -2025).
 Prof Lim is also the Chief Executive of Science Center Singapore and a faculty member at the Life Science Program at NUS.
+The honorary secretary was Dr Leong Lai Peng.
+Dr Leong was a food scientist and a senior lecturer at Department of Food Science and Technology at the National University of Singapore (NUS) until her recent retirement

 In 1998, SNAS started to appoint Honorary Fellows of the society.
 However, it was only in 2011 when local scientists started being appointed as Fellows of the Academy.
 More fellows joined the list in 2014 with the intention to increase the number of Fellows by 10 every year, up to 100 living persons.
 As of 2022, SNAS has 56 Fellows and 3 Honorary Fellows.